its-pointless/gcc_termux/README.txt

 to sources.list or add a file with it in etc/apt/sources.list.d/ gpg key is https://its-pointless.github.io/pointless.gpg

+added boost ledger r-cran
+the mpv has caca enabled and alpine has been updated.

 Octave seems to be working fairly well... report bugs???